skypilot-org/skypilot/docs/source/reference/kubernetes/kubernetes-setup.rst

     handler: nvidia
     EOF

-Now you can label your K3s nodes with the :code:`skypilot.co/accelerator` label using the SkyPilot GPU labelling script above.
+Now you can label your K3s nodes with the :code:`skypilot.co/accelerator` label using the `SkyPilot GPU labelling script <automatic-gpu-labelling_>`_ above.

 .. _kubernetes-ports: